Otago International Students' Association

 ACADEMIC

 Student Learning Development - A university service offering academic support and advices from course advice to study techniques (time management, essay writing).
-They organise extra tutoring sessions (PASS), additional English language support and workshops for academic writing.
+They organise extra tutoring sessions (PASS), additional english language support and workshops for academic writing.

 Career Development Centre - A university service offering career advice to develop you after university to land a job and skills needed for jobs.
 They help in reviewing CVs, excelling in job interviews and generally, developing yourself to be prepared to get a job.